 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Deer Park is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Deer Park is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Deer Park who work in office and administrative support (15.14%), teaching (10.43%), and sales jobs (9.90%).

-In terms of college education, Deer Park is nearly on par with the US average for all cities of 21.84%: 19.65% of adults 25 and older in Deer Park have a bachelor's degree or advanced degree.
+The percentage of adults in Deer Park who are college-educated is close to the national average for all communities of 21.84%: 19.65% of the adults in Deer Park have a bachelor's degree or advanced degree.

 The per capita income in Deer Park in 2010 was $33,139, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $132,556 for a family of four.
 However, Deer Park contains both very wealthy and poor people as well.